 Funding of variable remuneration

 The overall amount of variable remuneration is determined by the Board of Directors and is based upon performance indicators as well as qualitative performance criteria.
-The overall amount takes into consideration the multi-annual, risk-adjusted profitability of VP Bank Group (cf. table p.
-83), the sustainable level of profitability, capital costs and thus takes account of current and future risks.
+The overall amount takes into consideration the multi-annual, risk-adjusted profitability of VP Bank Group (➔table below), the sustainable level of profitability, capital costs and thus takes account of current and future risks.

 The Board of Directors makes a facts-based assessment of the total amount of variable remuneration and can adapt the amount to a limited degree.
 In times of adverse operating conditions, the overall amount of variable remuneration is reduced accordingly and can even amount to zero.
 The sum of provisions for variable remuneration must be affordable in the aggregate.
 Never should VP Bank Group nor any individual Group subsidiary fall into financial difficulties as a result.
 The impact on the Group’s equity situation is taken into consideration in this process.